 Protecting the bottom line with rate case interventions

 WIEG’s efforts on behalf of large energy users has led to significant results.
 In the last thirteen years, investor-owned utility rate hike requests have been reduced by 40% and roughly $1.4 billion.
 In addition, WIEG has successfully advocated for new market-based industrial tariffs.
 In just a few years, these efforts have resulted in savings of more than $120 million versus standard industrial tariffs without shifting costs to any of the utility’s other customer groups.
-Unfortunately, the state’s largest utilities have requested a total of over $800 million in electric and natural gas rate hikes for 2025-2026.
-Contact WIEG today to be part of our growing coalition and protect your company from the utility rate hikes and costly proposed energy legislation.
+Contact WIEG today to be part of our growing coalition and protect your company from additional utility rate hikes and costly proposed energy legislation.

 WEPCO 2025-2026 base rate case (05-UR-111)

-WEPCO requested an increase in electric revenues of $240.7 million, or an increase of 6.9%.
-In addition, WEPCO requested an incremental increase in annual total company electric revenues of $177.9 million, or an increase of 4.6% over the requested 2025 revenues.
-Most industrial electric customers were assigned below average increases.
-The primary drivers of the requested increases in electric rates are continued capital investments in renewable and natural gas-fueled generation, increased costs driven by higher inflation and interest rates, and the recovery of regulatory assets.
-Transmission expenses from ATC is contributing to the requested increase, $22.5 million in 2025 and $58.6 million in 2026.
-WEPCO’s fuel costs are high ($42.67/MWH requested in 2025) but are expected to be on net $15.4 million lower than current fuel costs ($42.96/MWH authorized in 2024).
-WEPCO is seeking full recovery of their prematurely retired generation assets.
-The utility proposed 100% natural gas rate increases for some large transportation customers over two years.
+The PSC approved an increase in electric revenues of $138.8 million or an increase of 4.17% for 2025.
+In addition, the PSC approved a total increase of $313.5 million or cumulative increase of 8.69% over two years.
+Most industrial electric customers were assigned below average increases and half the increase of residential customers.
+The primary drivers of the increase in electric rates are continued capital investments in renewable and natural gas-fueled generation, increased costs driven by higher inflation and interest rates, and the recovery of regulatory assets.
+Transmission expenses from ATC contributed to the rate increase.
+WEPCO’s fuel costs are high ($42.04/MWH authorized for 2025) but are now millions lower than authorized in 2024.
+The PSC voted to approve several rate design changes recommended by WIEG.
+The utility proposed 100% natural gas rate increases for some large transportation customers over two years and fortunately the final written order had increases significantly less than the original filing.

 WPSC 2025-2026 base rate case (6990-UR-128)